mapbox/node-pre-gyp/README.md

     }
 ```

-Then users installing your module will get your binary, if available.
+Then users installing your module will get your binary, if available, instead of the default behavior of `npm` calling `node-gyp rebuild` right away.
 The `--fallback-to-build` option is recommended and means that if no binary is available for a given users platform then a source compile(`node-pre-gyp rebuild`) will be attempted.

+5. You're done!

-Simply pass `node-pre-gyp install` if you don't want users to be able to install your module unless binaries are available (disables source compile build fallback).
+Now you are done.
+Publish your package to the npm registry.
+Users will now be able to install your module from a binary.

-### Command details

-#### Clean install and build artifacts

-    node-pre-gyp clean

-#### Clean and install

-    node-pre-gyp reinstall

-#### Build the module from source instead of installing from pre-built binary:

-    node-pre-gyp install --build-from-source

-This is basically the equivalent to calling `node-gyp rebuild` which is what `npm install` displatches to if you don't override (like recommended above) the `scripts/install` target in `package.json`.

-### Options

-Options include:

- - `--build-from-source`
- - `--fallback-to-build`

-Both of these options can be passed as they are or can provide values.
-So, in addition to being able to pass `--build-from-source` you can also pass `--build-from-source=myapp` where `myapp` is the name of your module.

-For example: `npm install --build-from-source=myapp`.
-This is useful if:

- - `myapp` is referenced in the package.json of a larger app and therefore `myapp` is being installed as a dependent with `npm install`.
- - The larger app also depends on other modules installed with `node-pre-gyp`
- - You only want to trigger a source compile for `myapp` and the other modules.

-## Using S3 for hosting binaries
+## S3 Hosting

 The usage examples above and in the tests use Amazon S3 for hosting binaries.
 You can host wherever you choose but S3 is easy and can be integrated well with [travis.ci](http://travis-ci.org) to automate builds for OS X and Ubuntu.
 Here is an approach to do this: